TaliaferroLab/LABRAT/README.md

 The final step is the calculation of 𝜓 values for each gene in each sample, and the identification of genes that show significantly different 𝜓 values across conditions.
 Transcripts whose 3' ends are less than 25 nt from each other are grouped together during this step and counted as using the same polyadenylation site.

+salmondir should be a directory that contains **ALL** of the salmon output directories created by runSalmon. **It should contain no other directories besides, optionally, one called 'txfasta.idx'.**

 sampconds is a tab-delimited file with a column header row that gives information about the samples.
 Column names are strict, and the first two columns are required.
 The first column should be named '**sample**' and contain the names of every sample to be compared.
 These sample names should match those given to runSalmon with ```--samplename```.
 The second column should be named '**condition**' and should contain two factors identifying the grouping of the samples for the comparison of interest.
 These factors must also be given as the arguments **--conditionA** and **--conditionB**.
 Delta 𝜓 values will be reported as B-A.  Additional columns representing covariates can be included, but not are not requried.
 Covariate column names must contain 'covariate' within them.
 A sample sampconds file is provided below.

 | sample | condition | covariate1 |